trouze/trouze.github.io/_pages/now.md

 ### Work

-I currently work for [Kambr](https://www.kambr.com/) as an analyst for their Advisory Services Group.
-Kambr is an airline consultancy that also has a software solution for revenue management, as well as a media group.
+I currently work for [Kambr](https://www.kambr.com/) as an analyst.
+Kambr is an airline consultancy that also has a software solution for revenue management.
 We are remote by trade, but we have bases in Minneapolis and Amsterdam.

-Much of my work for Kambr involves leveraging Data Science, Analysis, and Visualization in order to drive solutions for airline clients across the globe.
-We are bringing the Data Science revolution to the broader airline industry, and that is my ultimate goal.
+Our mission is to build software and processes that emphasize the human component of technology.
+We believe that building workflow in which humans and computers work together, as opposed to replacing human interaction altogether, leads to a surprising gain in productivity and effectuality, more so than a computer alone.

-I also write a [weekly column](https://www.kambr.media/category/prose-and-contrails) profiling the commercial side of the aviation industry's recovery from the COVID-19 pandemic.
+My job is to support commercial strategy and analyst workflow building.
+I also do [some writing](https://www.kambr.media/category/prose-and-contrails) which profiles the commercial side of the aviation industry.

 ### Education